greydoubt/s_lime/README.md

          ============#   how to install a real operating system    #============

-Download FreeBSD ISO
+Download FreeBSD iso file from pirate bay torrent

-Insert USB device and run lsblk to find the device name ( /dev/sdb or some shit)
+Insert USB device

+run lsblk to find the device name such as the iconic /dev/sdb
 ```
     lsblk
 ```